Prostrations

 This is the contemplative logic of prostrations.

-In private prayer, prostrations can be incorporated freely: before the prayer rule begins, as a way of moving the body into the space of prayer; between decades of the Jesus Prayer; as a response to moments of particular compunction or gratitude.
+In private prayer, prostrations can be incorporated freely: before the prayer rule begins, as a way of moving the body into the space of prayer; between periods of the Jesus Prayer; as a response to moments of particular compunction or gratitude.

 For Lay Practitioners